Skip to Content

 Trying to control makes you miserable as a parent and harms your child’s mental health.
 It also damages the child-parent relationships.
 It has little to no benefit.

-Changing our attitudes toward parenthood can have a profound effect on how we feel about how demanding parenting is.
+Changing our attitudes toward parenthood can profoundly affect how we feel about how demanding parenting is.

 The idea of finding joy in parenthood is not so farfetched.
-Allow yourself to enjoy parenting and a close relationship with your child by stopping your quest for absolute control.
+Enjoy parenting and a close relationship with your child by stopping your quest for absolute control.
 Parenthood can be a blissful experience if we allow it to be so.

 Parenting is a difficult job.
 Most often, mothers feel guilty when they feel they don’t live up to the ideal.
 There is, however, an easy way to change this.
-Check out An Easy Way to Overcome Mom Guilt Using a Strategic Change
+For inspiration, check out An Easy Way to Overcome Mom Guilt Using a Strategic Change and Parenting Quotes.

 References